TestardR/Gatsby-GraphQL-Blog_App/src/pages/61-post-sixtyOne/index.md

 date: '2019-11-10'
 time: '☕️ 4 min read'
 title: 'React #3: Create react elements with Strings'
-summary: '3rd of 8 useful tricks for React Apps with Christopher T.'
+summary: 'Use the "component" prop to create components with Christopher T.'
 ---

 This article was done using my notes from Christopher T., 2019, [8 Useful Tricks for React Apps You Should Know](https://jsmanifest.com/8-useful-tricks-in-react-you-should-know/).